hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 - **libraryDependencies**: specifies that we want SBT to import the following `Spark libraries` **spark-core, spark-mllib, spark-sql, spark-streaming, spark-streaming-kafka-0-10, spark-sql-kafka-0-10** with associated `sparkVer` **2.3.1**, import the following `Kafka library` **kafka** with associated version **0.10.0**, import the following `typesafe library` **config** with associated version **1.3.1** and import `Google gson library` **gson** with associated version **2.8.0**
 - **Group ID**: Ex: org.apache.spark
 - **Artficate ID**: Ex: spark-core
+- **Revision**: sparkVer = 2.3.1, but you could explicitly write the version number too
 - **%%**: Ex: appends **scala version** to **ArtifactID**
 - **Seq(...)**: used in combination with **++=** to load multiple library dependencies in SBT
 - **assemblyMergeStrategy**: maps `path names` to `merge strategies`, each case pattern uses PathList(...) mapped to MergeStrategy.first, which says pick the first of matching files in the classpath order.
 Ex: the first case pattern uses `PathList(...)` to pick `org/apache/*` from the first jar.